DEMOCRACY AT RISK

 R U S S I A

 Outside the Chamah soup kitchen in Moscow, elderly and indigent Jewish patrons line up in the falling snow.
-Some ride two hours each way on the city’s crime infested metro for nutrition that’s become critical to their survival.
+Some ride two hours each way on the city’s crime-infested metro for nutrition that’s become critical to their survival.
 Once they arrive, they find a whirl of activity where cooks and volunteers turn out piping hot pots of stew, plates piled with meat, and buttered rolls straight from the oven.
 The lunchroom is filled with diners who peel off layers of clothing before they tuck into their serving.

 Russia’s aging citizens struggle on minimal resources.
-Since the fall of the Soviet Union in 1991, pensions shriveled, government assistance vanished, and the aged found food and fuel prices far out of reach.
+Since the fall of the Soviet Union in 1991, pensions shriveled, government assistance vanished, and for the aged (and most Russians), food and fuel prices were far out of reach.
 For the group at Chamah, deprivation was just the latest in a succession of horrors they survived over many decades: anti-Jewish pogroms, the Holocaust, Stalin's forced labor camps, refused emigration, banishment to Siberia, vicious anti-Semitic attacks, the wrath of skinheads, and ever-increasing Russian xenophobia.
 And now?
 Insecurity is the norm.
 President Vladimir Putin’s xenophobic nationalism often cites Jews and other minorities as suspicious groups, further marginalizing them.

 While lackluster about using psychiatry to treat the mentally ill, the government regularly deploys it as a political punishment, and it’s notorious for its “forensic tests” of its opponents.

 Today, the Chamah soup kitchen serves hundreds of destitute Jews.
 Most are isolated, living in decrepit apartments and houses, some with no running water or adequate heat.
 After they push back from their noontime meal here, the men and women often linger at cloth-covered lunch tables, telling stories and gossiping while others settle quietly in the library.
 They come from different parts of the vast city, and this is their sense of community, much of it funded by overseas aid organizations.
-Russia ranks the seventh lowest in the world in psychological and mental wellbeing, with no specialized care for geriatrics, a glaring omission for this aging society.
+Russia ranks the seventh lowest in the world in psychological and mental well-being, with no specialized care for geriatrics, a glaring omission for this aging society.

 Integrating mental health into mainstream medicine, much less as a form of geriatric care, is far from Russia’s reality.

+Integrating mental health into mainstream medicine for human good, much less as geriatric care,is far from Russia’s reality.
+NGOs do what they can to fill the gaping holes in coverage.
+Chamah dispatches doctors for home visits and casts a wide net with its meals and ways to attend to the elderly who would otherwise die from neglect.
 The soup kitchen is a destination for those who are isolated, and the sustenance is beyond food.
 Patrons here wear their very best clothing for their lunch together.
 Men arrive in old suits and neckties, and women in brightly colored scarves.
-Social workers here say the conversation and camaraderie over daily meals is as much about dignity as it is survival.
+Social workers here say the conversation and camaraderie over daily meals are as much about dignity as it is about survival.

 T H E D O M